 Knee swelling may occur when the joint becomes irritated or inflamed.
 Common causes include arthritis, meniscus injury, ligament injury, cartilage damage, overuse, trauma, bursitis, or inflammatory conditions.

 Additionally, recurring swelling is a sign that the knee is not tolerating stress well.
-If swelling keeps returning, schedule an evaluation.
+When swelling occurs it is time schedule an evaluation.

 Stem Cell Procedure and Recovery Questions